Dr Elyssa Livergant

 Teaching Fellow (Transition, Retention, and Professionalisation)

-I am an artist, activist and scholar.
+I am an artist, scholar and community organiser.
 I originally joined the Department to undertake doctoral research funded by the Vice-Chancellor of the University of London on the relationship between labour, community and industry in the live art sector in London.
-Since completing my PhD I have continued to teach in the Department while co-leading Limehouse Town Hall, a social practice artwork that offers an alternative model for the cultural industries in London.
+Since completing my PhD I continue to teach in the Department while contributing to the development of Limehouse Town Hall, a co-operative undertaking that seeks to offer an alternative model for a cultural institution in London.

 I grew up in Toronto and joined the actor’s union at the age of six.
 As a child, I worked in musical theatre, film and television alongside my school studies.
 After graduating from an acting conservatory in New York in my late teens, I returned to Toronto where I worked as a performer, director and administrator in the independent theatre sector alongside commercial work in film, television and voice-over.
 I moved to London in 2002 and received an MA (distinction) at the Royal Central School of Speech and Drama focused on ensemble devised practice and dramaturgy.
 Before joining Queen Mary, I held temporary appointments at several London universities, including Goldsmiths and the Royal Central School of Speech and Drama alongside working on my own and collaborative performance projects across the UK and Europe.